 To ensure maximum performance, the system postpones the logging and processing of tasks until the EndRequest event.

-Note: Processing doesn’t start on EndRequest when the object or document has been changed in an asynchronous thread (for example when importing new sites with the Log integration tasks option enabled).
+Note: Processing doesn’t start on EndRequest when the object or page has been changed in an asynchronous thread (for example when importing new sites with the Log integration tasks option enabled).